Introducing psm.ai the definitive research library for Artificial Intelligence in Process Safety Management

-Implementing a Management of Change (MOC) system within a Process Safety Management (PSM) framework is a major undertaking.
-It’s a foundational element for managing risk, ensuring compliance, and maintaining the safe operation of complex industrial processes.
-However, one of the most overlooked yet essential success factors in any MOC project is effective scope management.
+Implementing a Management of Change (MOC) system within a Process Safety Management (PSM) framework is a significant undertaking and a foundational element for managing risk, ensuring compliance, and maintaining the safe operation of complex industrial processes.
+However, one of the most frequently overlooked success factors in MOC initiatives is effective scope management—an area where management of change software plays a critical role in defining boundaries, enforcing consistency, and preventing uncontrolled expansion of change activities.

 Start with the Core: Managing Asset Change